Manage Policies

 Conditional access policies

 In the Conditional access tab, you can view the conditional access policies with their basic information.
-Conditional access policies can specify the apps or services you want to protect, the conditions under which the apps or services can be accessed, and the users that the policy applies to.
+Conditional access policies can specify the apps or services you want to protect, the conditions under which the apps or services can be accessed, and the users to whom the policy applies to.

 You can manage conditional access policies as follows: